e-dorigatti/e-dorigatti.github.io/_posts/2019-08-16-what_is_my_phd_about.markdown

 You might have heard that vaccines are just an injection of dead bacteria, and the first vaccines actually worked like that (consider that the Chinese started doing this over one thousand years ago).
-Newer types of vaccines, however, are designed using computers and can be synthetized in the laboratory, and this is what I study.
-I will go in much more depth on this process in later blog posts, for now it suffices to say that such a vaccine is composed by billions of copies of the same molecule, or a handful of different molecules, and the building blocks of these molecules are aminoacids.
-Designing a vaccine, therefore, means coming up with a sequence of aminoacids with desirable properties, and then producing it in a lab.
+Newer types of vaccines, however, are designed using computers and can be synthesized in the laboratory, and this is what I study.
+I will go in much more depth on this process in later blog posts, for now it suffices to say that such a vaccine is composed by billions of copies of the same molecule, or a handful of different molecules, and the building blocks of these molecules are amino acids.
+Designing a vaccine, therefore, means coming up with a sequence of amino acids with desirable properties, and then producing it in a lab.
 I only study the first step, once I settle on a certain sequence I pass it to a company that produces the real molecules and tests them.